-Managing peer reviewers in Lattice
+Managing peer reviewers in Lattice.

-It is important to consider that it takes about 15 mins to write each peer review.
+It is important to consider that it takes about 15 minutes to write each peer review.
 At Lattice, we suggest no more than 2-3 peer reviewers per reviewee as best practice.

-When you're configuring your review cycle, on the Review settings page, you can set a limit for the number of peer reviewers employees or managers can nominate.
+When you're configuring your review cycle, navigate to Configuration > Peer review so you can set a limit for the number of peer reviewers employees or managers can nominate.

 You can set expectations with your employees about how many peer reviews you expect them to perform.
 An example of this messaging could be, "We do not expect employees to complete more than 3 peer reviews.
 If you are nominated for more than 3 peer reviews, please feel empowered to reject some nomination requests and inform that requester that you have been over-nominated.
 Of course, if you want to provide feedback for more than 3 peers, you are welcome to do so".

-Note: if this setting is enabled, reviewers do not need manager or Admin approval to decline writing approved reviews.
+Please note: If this setting is enabled, reviewers do not need manager or Admin approval to decline writing approved reviews.

 Once you have decided what the threshold is (e.g 3 reviewer requests), look at the peer reviewer list to see who has received peer reviewer requests over your threshold (i. e who has received 3+ reviewer requests).

-You can either reach out to the individuals who have surpassed that limit, and ask them to chose who they wish to remove from your list, or make the choice yourself so their peer reviewer list is within your threshold.
+You can reach out to the individuals who have surpassed that limit and ask them to choose who they wish to remove from their peer reviewers list.

 Admins can also override peer selections, so the peer reviewer list is within the threshold that was originally selected.